 This three-day course covers all the technology of advanced satellite communications, as well as the principles behind current state-of-the-art satellite communications equipment.
 New and promising technologies will be covered to develop an understanding of the major approaches, including network topologies, VSAT and IP networking over satellite.
 Material will be complemented with a continuously evolving example of the application of systems engineering practice to a specific satellite communications system.
-The example will address issues from the highest system architecture down to component details, budgets, specifications, etc. Attendees will receive a copy of Mr. Elbert’s textbook Introduction to Satellite Communications, 3rd Ed.
+The example of WCDMA over a GEO satellite will address issues from the highest system architecture down to component details, budgets, specifications, etc.

 What you will learn:

 - Characteristics of satellites – GEO vs. non-GEO, area coverage vs. spot beam, bent pipe vs. processor-based

 - Characteristics of satellite networks – broadcast, interactive, star and mesh, high-throughput satellite (HTS) alternatives

 - The tradeoffs between major alternatives in SATCOM system design.